 Changing daylight hours

 Days get shorter in fall, which means that many people are driving to and from work in the dark.
 Shorter days also mean that sunsets happen earlier, which can make glare a big issue for many drivers.
-To avoid motor vehicle accidents in fall, make sure you have a pair of sunglasses in your car and check that your headlights are working properly.
+To avoid car accidents in fall, make sure you have a pair of sunglasses in your car and check that your headlights are working properly.

 Wet and foggy conditions